 As PwC highlighted, detailed analysis of customer experience and usage is going to be increasingly important.
 Do this right (and assuming, of course, that your customer services and R&D departments actually speak to each other!) and client feedback on the product’s strengths and weaknesses can be used to inform rapid improvements to your service – helping you stay ahead of the game.

-What’s more, this data can be a valuable resource, helping you to develop add-ons, up-sells and complementary subsidiary services – all informed by the niche-specific knowledge you have built up.
+What’s more, this data can be a valuable resource, helping any IT marketer to develop add-ons, up-sells and complementary subsidiary services – all informed by the niche-specific knowledge you have built up.

 Against this backdrop, can your organisation afford not to focus on a specific niche in 2015?